nojronatron/nojronatron.github.io/code401-files/class-notes-week2.md

 Base Case: Tells recursion when to stop.
 Recursion does *not* allow 'break' and 'return' statements.

+## JB Tellez Stacks and Queues

+Execution or Call Stack: First In Last Out frames.
+It's a stack!
+Getting back to something is pretty easy in a stack, compared to a willy-nilly random pile.
+When the Call Stack is empty, the program is over / closed.
+Queues are First In First Out: Formally ordered front to back.
+With queues you put things in the front, and take things out of back/end?

+### Terminology

+Stack

+- Consisted of Nodes, similar to (or the same) as LinkedList Nodes.
+- PUSH: Only puts things on TOP of the stack.
+Handles VALUES *only*!
+- POP: Remove the last-in item from the "top" of the stack. *Could* throw an exception if stack is empty/null, but depends on the implementation.
+- IsEmpty: Check the Stack if it is empty *before* trying to Pop it.
+Can use Try-Catch and handle any exception would be an implementation.
+- Top: The top of the stack.
+- Peek: What's there at the top of the stack, without Popping it.

+FILO

+- First In Last Out
+- Same a LIFO just flipped around
+- The Top's Next is the Node that USED TO BE THE TOP

+Pseudo Code for Push and Pop: See the DS&A Class-10 => resources => stacks_and_queues.md

+*Important*: Be sure to update the this.top property with PUSH and POP operations:

+- Top: private property that tracks the last-in Node reference, or null if there are no nodes
+- Initial state of Stack: Empty list.head needs to be set to null
+- Implement an isEmpty method to test the state of this.top and return true if null, false if has Node
+- Push: Newly created node.next points to head, and then head is pointed to newly created Node
+- Pop: head Node value is stored, then head pointer is moved to head.next, then value is returned to the user
+- Implement a peek method to return the value of top only if isEmpty is false

 ### Calendar Planning

 Due Today: